Northern Ireland Seabird Report

-- breeding abundance – the number of breeding pairs or individuals, which is a medium to long-term measure, and
+- Breeding abundance – the number of breeding pairs or individuals, which is a medium to long-term measure;

 The SMP generates annual population indices which are expressed as a percentage of the population recorded at sites in 1986 when standardised monitoring began.